 3: Tune Up Your Heating Systems

 Another great way to save on energy costs is to keep your heating appliances tuned up.
 Heating systems lose their efficiency if not properly maintained, especially after using them rigorously.
 A little investment on tuning up your heating gear can save you hundreds of dollars.
-We recommend hiring a qualified contractor to tune up all your heating appliances just before the winter season starts.
+We recommend hiring a qualified HVAC professional to tune up all your heating appliances.

 4: Buy Quality Appliances